kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

        Options

        • forbid is used to forbid the use of flow sequences which are denoted by surrounding brackets ([ and ]).
-Use true to forbid the use of flow sequences com‐ pletely.
+Use true to forbid the use of flow sequences completely.
+Use non-empty to for‐ bid the use of all flow sequences except for empty ones.

        • min-spaces-inside defines the minimal number of spaces required inside brackets.